websight-io/docs/docs/docs/developers/development/index.md

 At the beginning the bundle definitions were mentioned:
 OSGi bundle is a unit of modularization in OSGi specification - a bundle is comprised of Java classes and other resources, which together can provide functions to end users.

-At the screen below it is highlighted that the `my-artifactId-backend` is exporting (making it available to use for other bundles) some Java packages (we will get back to this later) and is providing some resources.
+At the screen below it is highlighted that the `my-artifactId-backend` is exporting (making it available to use for other bundles) some Java packages (with use of `Export-Package` standard OSGi bundle header - provided by `bnd-maven-plugin` in `pom.xml` and `package-info.java` files in the code base) and is providing some resources (with use of `Sling-Bundle-Resources` bundle header handled by Bundle Resources Provider).
 ![Bundles - my-artifactId-backend](img11.png)

 ## Resources